 You can appeal to Defra against a management notice.
 You have 2 months to appeal.

-You may be able to resolve the problem without a formal appeal by speaking to your SSSI adviser.
+You may be able to resolve the problem without a formal appeal by speaking to Natural England.

 Natural England will take enforcement action on you or others who: